microsoft/snmalloc/docs/combininglock.md

 Finally, it must notify the last element it ran the lambda for that its work is `DONE`.
 The `DONE` notification must be done after the read of `next`, as signalling `DONE` can cause the memory for the node to be freed from the stack.

+## Full Implementation

 The [actual implementation](../src/snmalloc/ds/combininglock.h) in the `snmalloc` codebase is a little more complex as it uses a fast path lock for the uncontended case.
 This uses fewer atomic operations in the common case where the lock is not contended, and is a standard technique for queue locks.

+The implementation is also optionally integrated with the OS primitive for waiting such as `futex` or `waitonaddress`.
+This means that if enabled, then after spinning for a while the thread will back off to the OS primitive.
+This leads to better tail latency in the case where the lock is highly contended.

+We observed the OS waiting primitive can be negatively impacted by virtualization.
+So we provide a flag to disable the OS waiting primitive.
+Setting `SNMALLOC_ENABLE_WAIT_ON_ADDRESS` to `OFF` will disable the OS waiting primitive.
+The PR adding this feature is [#685](https://github.com/microsoft/snmalloc/pull/685/).

 ## Performance Results